thanos-the-tank-engine/microwave/README.md

         linux
 requirements: bl_iot_sdk
 step 1: run the command `export BL60X_SDK_PATH path/to/sdk`
-step 2: run make
-step 3: flash it to the bl602 using your flashing utility of choice
+step 2: run make (if it errors out but microwave.bin is in build_out just pretend it didn't error) step 3: flash it to the bl602 using your flashing utility of choice

         windows
-lol idk xD
+lol idk

 #TODO: